usnistgov/trojai-example/README.md

 Every solution submitted for evaluation must be containerized via Docker.

-The container submitted for evaluation must be able to perform both mitigation and testing on a single LLM.
+The container submitted for evaluation must be able to perform mitigation on a single LLM.
 Mitigation technique containers may or may not be given some amount of clean or poisoned example data.

 ## The TrojAIMitigationLLM Class